-- If naps are needed, they should be at the same time every day and last no more than one hour.
+- If naps are needed, they should be at the same time every day and last no more than 30 minutes.

-- Maintain a regular time for going to bed and getting up.
+- Maintain a regular time for getting up in the morning, regardless of when you fell asleep.
 If you have trouble falling asleep after 15 minutes, you should get out of bed and do something else (reading, word puzzles, listening to music) until you get sleepy.

-- Avoid stimulant-containing drinks, foods and drugs in the late evening.
-Caffeine is in many soft drinks, chocolate, candy, coffee and bakery products.
+- Avoid stimulant-containing drinks, food, and drugs in the late evening.
+Caffeine is in many soft drinks, chocolate, candy, coffee, and bakery products.

 - Steer clear of stimulating activities late in the evening, such as surfing the Web, watching exciting or frightening movies, or playing video games.

-- Start exercising regularly as soon as your doctor says it is okay.
+- Start increasing physical activity and exercising regularly as soon as your doctor says it is okay.
 Exercise is especially helpful if you suffer from anxiety as well as trouble sleeping.

 - Vigorous exercise should be done earlier in the day, at least 6 hours before bedtime.